Adapted from the principles of the Committee on Publication Ethics (COPE).

 Authors must not submit the same work to other journal at the same time or while the manuscript is under review.
 Authors must wait for a rejection decision or formally request for withdrawal before submitting to another journal.

-Author must properly cite all existing works which may overlaps or used as material for the manuscript, both in the body text and in the reference list.
+Authors must properly cite all existing works which may overlap or may be used as a material for the manuscript, both in the body of the text and in the reference list.

-Authors must explicitly cite their own earlier works used as material in the manuscript.
-If exact sentences or paragraphs that appear in another work by the Author are included in the manuscript, the material should be put in quotation marks and appropriately cited in a way that does not compromise the double-blind review process.
+Authors must explicitly cite their own earlier works used as a material in the manuscript.
+If exact sentences or paragraphs that appear in other works by the Author are included in the manuscript, the material should be put in quotation marks and appropriately cited in a way that does not compromise the double-blind review process.

-The manuscript should identify the origin and originality, of the datasets used in the paper, such as data collected through survey.
-Authors should mention if the dataset has been used elsewhere by this or another Author, whether published or not.
+The manuscript should identify the origin and originality of datasets used in the paper, such as data collected through survey.
+Authors should mention whether the datasets have been used elsewhere by the authors themselves or other authors, whether published or not..